rustyshakelford2/LavaFurnace/readme.txt

 (any values entered here are accepted as valid smeltable items for a furnace regardless of if they actually can be smelted)

+use_smartFurnace=
+(This accepts either true of false values)
+(If set to false the furnace will burn lava fuel from the crucible even if nothing needs smelting)

 custom_fuel=
 {this accepts comma separated integer values}
 (any values entered here are accepted as valid fuel items for a furnace